troydai/spiffe-helper-rust/README.md

 When `daemon_mode` is set to `true` (or not specified), the program runs continuously until it receives a SIGTERM signal.
 This mode is suitable for sidecar containers that need to run alongside the main application:

+- **X.509 Certificate Fetching**: On startup, the daemon connects to the SPIRE agent and fetches the X.509 SVID (certificate and private key).
+The certificates are written to the configured output directory before the daemon continues.
+If certificate fetching fails, the daemon exits with code 1.
 - The program keeps running until SIGTERM is received
 - Periodic liveness logs are printed every 30 seconds to demonstrate the daemon is running
 - Health check endpoints can be enabled for Kubernetes probes